 Americans are negligent about preventive care.

-Recent research found that only 8% of Americans aged 35+ received all of the recommended clinical services.
+A 2015 survey found that only 8% of Americans aged 35+ received all of the recommended clinical services.
 Furthermore, almost 5% of adults did not receive any of the services!

 Men vs women.

 This is an arena where women outshine men.
 Sorry, guys!
 One can’t argue with facts.

 The 2015 survey revealed that men were more likely than women to get none of the recommended preventive services.
 For preventive care services recommended for everyone, in general, women were more likely to receive services than men.
 There were significant differences for blood pressure and cholesterol screenings, obesity screening, as well as for counseling and depression screening.

 Additionally, a 2022 survey confirmed the reluctance of men to receive health care.
 In this survey, 33% of men stated they don’t think they need annual health screenings.

 Where are we doing well?
 Where are we falling short?

 As one would expect, some preventive care services have high participation rates, and others are seriously lagging behind.
 The study found: